rajvipulraj401/React/React_notes/REACT_Full_Course/React_small_projects/3-todo-app-version-2/README.md

   `   **What error I had?** `

-   *Answer:* The error I faced was that I was not rendering with the `map` method correctly.
+   *Answer:* The error I faced was that I was not rendering with the `map` method incorrectly.
 Also, inside the `map` method, there were multiple lines,
     so I needed to use the `return` keyword and also include parentheses and fragments because there needs to be a parent div.
 Otherwise, we cannot return so many divs from a function (whether it's inside a `map` method or elsewhere).